spinnaker/spinnaker.github.io/concepts/index.md

 ### Server Group

 The base resource, the *Server Group*, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc.
-This resource is optionall associated with a Load Balancer and a Firewall.
+This resource is optionally associated with a Load Balancer and a Firewall.
 When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes pods).